-10 Fun and Engaging Activities in Childcare
+10 Fun and Engaging Nursery Activities

-Early year’s childcare is about more than just looking after children while their parents work.
+Early years childcare is about more than just looking after children while their parents work.
 It bridges the introduction of children to socialisation and peer-to-peer play with early learning, skills building, and finding both physical and mental ways of channelling creativity.

-Of course, what all of this means is that the average nursery day is packed full of different activities – all of which strive to stimulate or engage another area of development.
-While activities are selected and engineered to support the children in our care, our child-led ethos enables the children themselves to take control of their day and how it plays out, by choosing between different activities that are on offer and available.
+Of course, what all of this means is that the average nursery day is packed full of different activities - all of which strive to stimulate or engage another area of development.
+While activities are selected and engineered to support the children in our care, our child-led ethos enables the children themselves to take control of their day and how it plays out by choosing between different activities that are on offer and available.

 What Type of Activities Are Recommended for Early Childhood?

-With a balanced approach to learning and play, we believe that the most beneficial activities for early childhood are the ones which juggle learning with fun.
-It could be using our outside spaces to invite discovery or choosing a book at story time that showcases an underlying message.
-It could even spread into snack time and lunchtime – both of which offer an opportunity to discuss nutrition and health.
+It could be using our outdoor spaces to invite discovery or choosing a book at storytime that showcases an underlying message.
+It could even extend into snack time and lunchtime - both of which offer an opportunity to discuss nutrition and health.

-Our Pick of 10 Fun Activities for Children
+10 Fun Activities for Children in Nursery

 1. Building a Bug Hotel